vincintz/express101/docs/tut01.md

 * No standard file system library
 * Too dynamic / not typesafe

+# NodeJS

+* JavaScript runtime environment that executes JavaScript code outside of a web browser
+* Node.js lets developers use JavaScript to write command line tools and for server-side scripting
+* **NPM** - Package manager for the JavaScript programming language

 # Typescript

 * TypeScript is an open-source programming language developed and maintained by Microsoft
 * It is a strict syntactical superset of JavaScript, and adds optional static typing to the language
 * Needs to be *transpiled* before it can run in the browser (or by NodeJS)

-# NodeJS

-* JavaScript runtime environment that executes JavaScript code outside of a web browser
-* Node.js lets developers use JavaScript to write command line tools and for server-side scripting

-# NPM
-Package manager for the JavaScript programming language

 # References